jpmartha/EggsBenedict/README.md

 # EggsBenedict (Coming soon)

+__EggsBenedict__ is a library for sharing picture on Instagram in Swift.

 ![Options Menu](https://github.com/JPMartha/EggsBenedict/wiki/images/EggsBenedict01.png)
 ![Instagram app](https://github.com/JPMartha/EggsBenedict/wiki/images/EggsBenedict02.png)

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-__EggsBenedict__ is a library for sharing picture on Instagram in Swift.

-If the custom URL `instagram://` can be opened direct users on the iOS device, the flow is as follows.
+If the custom URL `instagram://` can be opened direct users on the iOS device, this library's flow is as follows.

 1. Save temporary file in "tmp/" directory as `jpmarthaeggsbenedict` using the filename extension `.ig` or `.igo`.
 2. Display an options menu for copying to Instagram.